German Battalion: Forage War to Valley Forge

 Many Americans regarded Haussegger's capture with suspicion.
 He was considered to have defected to the British and was not employed by the American army after being sent home on parole.
 On 19 March 1777, he was removed from the rolls.
 Colonel Henry Leonard d'Arendt was appointed to lead the regiment on the same date.
 Under the command of Lieutenant Colonel Stricker, the battalion fought in the Battle of Spanktown on 23 February 1777 during the Forage War.
-In a brilliant action, the Americans inflicted 75 casualties on the British while only losing five killed and nine wounded.
+In the ensuing action, American forces inflicted 75 casualties on the British while losing five killed and nine wounded.
 By this time, the German Battalion shed its status as an Extra Regiment and was counted as part of two state establishments.
 One-half of the unit was credited to the Maryland Line while the remaining half became part of the Pennsylvania Line.
 When Washington began raising Additional Continental Regiments he refrained from raising any in Maryland because of that state's responsibility to the German Battalion.

 Weltner became lieutenant colonel on 29 April 1777, replacing Stricker.
 On 9 April, two additional majors were added as Daniel Burchardt and George Hubley joined William Klein in that rank.
 On 22 May 1777, Washington assigned the German Battalion to the 2nd Maryland Brigade, then he quickly changed his mind and reassigned it to the 1st Virginia Brigade two days later.
 The unit would remain in the same brigade until the summer of 1778.
 Brigadier General Peter Muhlenberg was the commander of the brigade, which also included the 1st, 5th, 9th, and 13th Virginia Regiments.
 Muhlenberg's 8th Virginia Regiment was also known as the German Regiment.